-At December 31, 2022, we owned 11,274 tractors.
+At December 31, 2023, we owned 10,791 tractors.
 We generally use new tractors in linehaul operations for approximately three to five years and then transfer those tractors to P&D operations for the remainder of their useful lives.
 In many of our service centers, tractors perform P&D functions during the day and linehaul functions at night to maximize tractor utilization.

-The table below reflects, as of December 31, 2022, the average age of our tractors and trailers:
+The table below reflects, as of December 31, 2023, the average age of our tractors and trailers:

 Type of Equipment Number of Units Average Age (In years)

-Tractors 11,274 5.4
+Tractors 10,791 4.5

-Linehaul trailers 31,252 7.7
+Linehaul trailers 31,233 7.0

-P&D trailers 14,315 7.7
+P&D trailers 15,181 7.2

 We develop certain specifications for tractors and trailers and then negotiate the production and purchase of this equipment with several manufacturers.
 These purchases are planned well in advance of anticipated delivery dates in order to accommodate manufacturers' production schedules.
 We generally believe there is sufficient capacity among suppliers to help ensure an uninterrupted supply of equipment to support our operations.
-Recent supply chain challenges, however, have adversely impacted our equipment manufacturers.
 We may periodically utilize third-party transportation providers in our linehaul network to supplement our equipment or maintain older equipment that would have otherwise been replaced based on our normal equipment cycle, in order to support our equipment needs.

-The table below sets forth our capital expenditures for tractors and trailers for the years ended December 31, 2022 and 2021.
+The table below sets forth our capital expenditures for tractors and trailers for the years ended December 31, 2023 and 2022.
 For more information concerning our capital expenditures, see Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" in this report.

-Year Ende Year Ended December 31,
+Year Year Ended December 31,

-In thousands 2022 2021
+In thousands 2023 2022

-Tractors \$ 148,719 \$ 130,772
+Tractors \$ 20: 3,417 148,719

-Trailers 216,697 140,595
+Trailers 18 ,534 216,697

-Total \$ 365,416 \$ 271,367
+Total \$ 38 1,951 365,416

-At December 31, 2022, we operated 44 fleet maintenance centers at strategic service center locations throughout our network.
+At December 31, 2023, we operated 46 fleet maintenance centers at strategic service center locations throughout our network.
 These fleet maintenance centers are equipped to perform routine and preventive maintenance and repairs on our equipment.

 We adhere to established maintenance policies and procedures to help ensure our fleet is properly maintained.
-Tractors are routed to appropriate maintenance facilities or authorized repair vendors at designated mileage intervals or every 90 days, whichever occurs first.
-Trailers are also scheduled for preventive maintenance every 90 days.
+Tractors are routed to appropriate maintenance facilities or authorized repair vendors generally at designated mileage intervals or every 90 days, whichever occurs first.
+Trailers are also generally scheduled for preventive maintenance every 90 days.